puppetlabs/puppet-docs/source/pe/3.2/install_upgrading.markdown

 Important Notes and Warnings
 ---

+- **Upgrading Split Console and Custom PostgreSQL Databases**  When upgrading from 3.1 to 3.2, the console database tables are upgraded from 32-bit integers to 64-bit.
+This helps to avoid ID overflows in large databases.
+In order to migrate the database, the upgrader will temporarily require disc space equivalent to 20% more than the largest table in the console's database (by default, located here: `/opt/puppet/var/lib/pgsqul/9.2/console`).
+If the database is in this default location, on the same node as the console, the upgrader can successfully determine the amount of disc space needed and provide warnings if needed.
+However, there are certain circumstances in which the upgrader cannot make this determination automatically.
+Specifically, the installer cannot determine the disc space requirement if:

+    1. The console database is installed on a different node than the console.
+    2. The console database is a custom instance, not the database installed byPE.

+In case 1, the installer can determine how much space is needed, but it will be up to the user to determine if sufficient free-space exists.
+In case 2, the installer is unable to obtain any information about the size or state of the database.
+The user will not to locate the large console database table

-- **Upgrading is only supported from PE 2.8.3 or the latest point release of newer versions.** To upgrade from a version older than 2.8.3, you *must* first upgrade to 2.8.3, make sure everything is working correctly, and then move on to upgrading to 3.2.
-To upgrade from 3.0.x you *must* first upgrade to the latest point release of the 3.0.x series, make sure everything is working, and then move on to upgrading to 3.2.
+- **Upgrading from the 2 series of PE  is only supported from 2.8.5 or later.** To upgrade from a version older than 2.8.5 to any version of the PE 3 series, you *must* first upgrade to 2.8.5, make sure everything is working correctly, and then move on to upgrading to the later version

+- **PE 3.0.0 Upgrade Limitations** PE3.0.0 had limited upgrade capabilities.
+To upgrade from 3.0.0 to any later version in the PE 3 series, you *must* first upgrade to 3.0.1, make sure everything is working, and then move on to upgrading to the later version.
 You can find older versions of PE on the [previous releases page](https://puppetlabs.com/misc/pe-files/previous-releases/).

 - If you are upgrading from an installation of PE 2.8.3 or later in the 2.8.x series that includes a manually added PuppetDB, you will need to remove PuppetDB before upgrading or your upgrade the will fail.

   Before upgrading, remove the following: